nygma2004/lightstation/README.md

-# lightstation
-Light Station - weather station for ambiant light (and UV)
+# Light Station - Weather station for ambient light and UV
+I built this waather station to collect light information (to control blinds) and also drive 4 relays to turn garden lights on/off.

+## Bill of materials

+VEML6070 and SI1145